CAOR-MINES-ParisTech/ukfm/docsource/source/matlab.rst

 Matlab
 ================================================================================
 We provide the equivalent Matlab code for designing UKF on (parallelizable) manifolds, which is wholly independent from the python code.

 Installation
 --------------------------------------------------------------------------------

-The Matlab code has been tested with version R2019a without required particular toolbox.
+The Matlab code has been tested with version R2019a without requiring any particular toolbox.
 To install:

 1. Download the repo::